-5.2 Time-Stamping mechanism
+4.1.
+Time-stamping mechanism

-Section 3.2 defines the execution of a computational network using a time-stamping mechanism based on Lamport's logical clocks.
-To implement this time-stamping mechanism, we need a duration function that associates a duration with the communication of data over a connection and with each event that occurs in the compute nodes.
-The duration function is implemented in the following parts:
+Section 2.2 defines the execution of a computational network using a time-stamping mechanism based on Lamport's logical clocks.
+To implement this time-stamping mechanism, we need duration functions that associate a duration with the communication of data over a connection and with each event that occurs in the compute nodes.
+The duration functions are implemented in three parts:

 Internal events.
 The time-stamping mechanism should allow reasoning about causality and some timing aspects on a relatively high level of abstraction without referring to implementations/physical time.
-Therefore, in our implementation, we define the duration of internal events (C++ statements) as the number of instructions needed to execute these events on a processor using a standard compiler.
+Therefore, in our implementation, we define the duration of internal events (C++ statements) as the number of assembler instructions needed to execute these events on a processor using a standard compiler.
 We assume that the influence of a specific instruction set does not have too much influence on the results.
-Our first experiments show that the proposed notion of time is both accurate and abstract enough to perform optimizations independent of the exact processor chosen from a class of processors.
+Our experiments show that the proposed notion of time is both accurate and abstract enough to perform optimization independent of the exact processor chosen from a class of processors.
 As an alternative, we allow to do statistical analysis over a number of compilers/instruction sets taking for example the average number of instructions as the duration.

 Read/write events.
 The duration function for read/write events must assign a duration to each read or write event that represents in some way the time required to communicate the data to the connection.
 In other words, it represents the actual time needed to call the read or write function and to transfer the data to the connection interface.
-This can be seen as a linear function ax + b with x the number of data elements communicated.
+This duration can be approximated using a linear function ax + b with x the number of data elements communicated.
 The constant b approximates the time needed to call the communication primitives; the constant a approximates the time needed to read/write one data element.

 Connections.
-The duration function for connections is implemented as a linear function cy + d with y the size of the data elements going through a connection.
-The constant d approximates the access time of the communication medium; the constant c approximates the time needed to transport one data element.
+The duration function for connections is

+implemented as a linear function cy + d with y the size of the data elements going through a connection.
+The constant d approximates the access time of the communication medium; the constant c approximates the time needed to transport one data-element.
 This linear function models all relevant aspects of communicating data over a connection.
 One may only say that sharing of communication resources is not taken into account.
 However, this does not need to be taken into account if we have reserved connections, e.g., independent virtual connections multiplexed over one physical connection.
-Alternatively, at the targeted abstraction level, one can take the average penalty introduced by sharing into account in the constants of the linear function.
+Alternatively, at the targeted abstraction level, one can take the average penalty introduced by sharing into account through the constants of the linear function.